VeryGoodErotica/geekPub/README.md

 generateUniqueIdentifier.py
 ---------------------------

-Every ePub had to have a Unique Identifier defined in the `content.opf` file.
+Every ePub has to have a Unique Identifier defined in the `content.opf` file.
-When your publication has an ISBN number, that is *usually* what is used, When you do not have one, you can use a [UUID](https://tools.ietf.org/html/rfc4122) instead.
+When your publication has an ISBN number, that is *usually* what is used.
+When you do not have one, you can use a [UUID](https://tools.ietf.org/html/rfc4122) instead.